Windows Remote Desktop File Transfer: Detailed How-to Guide

 Built-in Features of Windows OS for Remote Desktop File Transfer

-Before diving into file transfer methods, ensure you have a smooth Remote Desktop setup with these key preparations for accessing files on a Remote Desktop.
+Before diving into file transfer methods, ensure you have a smooth Remote Desktop setup with these key preparations for accessing files on another computer.

-To efficiently manage files between local and remote systems, establish a stable connection and configure file access settings:
+To efficiently manage files between local and remote systems, establish a stable connection, and configure file access settings below.

 - Launch Remote Desktop Connection (RDC) on your local PC.